Yes we have a Capital Gains Tax tool! You can find it here on the platform:

 Select 'Raise Target'

-You can then enter the £ amount you wish to raise, choose whether you would like to calculate by value or gain and select disposal strategy
+You can then enter the £ amount you wish to raise, choose whether you would like to calculate by value or gain and select the disposal strategy

 Example